-Specifically, try to think through the situation that you feel pessimistic about.
-If you believe that you are likely to fail at something, ask yourself why you believe you are likely to fail, and what you can do to reduce the chances of failing.
+For example, if you believe that you are likely to fail at something, ask yourself why you believe you are likely to fail, and what you can do to reduce the chances of failing.
 Try imagining specific scenarios that you think might lead to failure, and come up with solutions that will help you deal with them.

-Going back to the example of believing you are likely to fail an exam, you need to first ask yourself why you think you are going to fail, and identify the areas that you believe will be problematic.
-Then, list the reasons why those areas are likely to be problematic, and figure out a plan which will allow you to deal with them effectively, so that you will be better prepared for the exam.
+In the case of pessimism over an upcoming job interview, for instance, you should ask yourself why you think you are going to fail, and identify the areas that you believe will be problematic.
+Then, list the reasons why those areas are likely to be problematic, and figure out a plan that will allow you to deal with them effectively, so that you will be better prepared.

 Summary and conclusions

 - The pessimism bias is a cognitive bias that causes people to overestimate the likelihood of negative things and underestimate the likelihood of positive things, especially when it comes to assuming that future events will have a bad outcome.

 - For example, the pessimism bias could cause someone to believe that they’re going to fail an exam, even though they’re well-prepared and are likely to get a good grade.